 When choosing an audio interface as a beginner, there are a few things you want to take into account.
 Before we get into those, you should first know that Audio Interfaces work with any DAW program, you do not have to worry about what software you’re using at all.

 Secondly, the only physical limitations you have are in terms of connectivity and I/O. Interfaces generally have USB and Thunderbolt ports, some also have FireWire.
 Make sure to choose an interface that connects with your hardware.
 If you move around a lot then get a portable interface with a USB port simply because it is a more readily available option everywhere.
-You will get better latency with more advanced ports, but if a unit is built well then pretty much any configuration will be latency free.
+You don’t always get better latency with more advanced ports, but if a unit is built well then pretty much any configuration will be latency free.

 If you’re planning on connecting mics, specifically condenser mics such as the AT2020, then you want to be sure that at least one of the ports on your interface feature Phantom Power.
 You should always turn the feature off when plugging/unplugging your mic.
 Most modern interfaces have this option available but always look at the specs to be sure.

 The features discussed up until now were the main things to look out for.
 Moving on, anything else will be more of a luxury addition to your interface which is going to drive the price up.
-The more advanced features include onboard DSPs, ADAT/SPDIF (expanding your I/O via another device), plugins and so on.
+The more advanced features include onboard DSPs, ADAT/SPDIF (expanding your I/O via another device), 32 bit audio, plugins and so on.
 If you’re just starting out, you can simply ignore these features, and if you’re just a hobbyist then you’re probably never going to need them in the future either.

 What you do not want to ignore though is the build quality.
 Get an interface that is built well and is manufactured by a company that has a good history with audio interfaces.
 Most of these interfaces are either going to be plug and play, or they are going to come with drivers.
 Driver installation is usually pretty simple but it is a very important feature that has a high impact on the output and latency.

 Don’t worry too much about all the additional features.
-When you’re starting out, it’s okay to go with a basic interface that is user friendly.
+When you’re starting out, it’s okay to go with a basic low to mid range budget interface that is user friendly.
 Once you spend time with your interface and as you learn more, you’ll know exactly what you want in a more advanced interface.
 This is why we don’t recommend buying something extraordinary upfront.
 Just get something simple and start your journey, you can always upgrade in the future when you are better informed and have more experience.

 Best Audio Interfaces for Beginners Reviews